Find all the FAQ's and need to knows on how to apply for coaching course exemptions below.

 You will be advised in writing of the outcome of your application.

-If your application is successful, you will be granted exemption from those units.
+If your application is successful, you will be granted exemption from the course/unit.
 You will still need to complete any remaining units in the relevant course to successfully complete the course.

 If your application is unsuccessful, you will need to enrol in the full course and complete all requirements.